Daniels, White lead Arizona St past Colorado 35-13

 They sealed the game early in the fourth quarter when Daniels threw a lateral across the field to Ricky Pearsall, who then fired a return forward pass across the field to White, who ran 30 yards for the touchdown and a 28-10 lead.

 Daniels capped Arizona State’s scoring with a 15-yard touchdown run.
+He completed 18 of 25 passes (72%) and also ran for a team-high 75 yards.

+It was a cleaner game for the Sun Devils, who were called for 16 penalties in the BYU loss.
+Arizona State outgained Colorado 436 yards to 250.

+“Hopefully, we learned a lesson,” Sun Devils coach Herm Edwards said.
+“We got better this week.”

 Colorado (1-3, 0-1) made it close for a few minutes, cutting the deficit to 14-10 early in the third quarter by scoring its first touchdown in more than nine quarters.
 Alex Fontenot powered through for a 1-yard score on third down.